 If you notice contacts added to your account via a Sign-up Landing Page that appear to be spam entries—often the contact’s name will contain an objectionable or nonsensical word—you were likely the target of a bot attack.

-Constant Contact takes this seriously, and is working to block fraudulent sign-ups from occurring.
+Constant Contact takes this seriously and is working to block fraudulent sign-ups from occurring.
 In the meantime, there are steps you can take to protect your account.

 If there are a large number of bot-generated contacts, remove them from your account by exporting them and then re-importing them as a file of unsubscribed contacts.

-By turning on Confirmed Opt-in, you can prevent bot-generated contacts from being added to your account.
+By enabling Confirm Opt-in in your account settings, you can prevent bot-generated contacts from being added to your account.

-When the Confirm Opt-in Email is sent out, the contact is marked as "Awaiting Confirmation" within your account.
+When the Confirm Opt-in Email is sent, the contact is marked as "Awaiting Confirmation" within your account.
 After turning on Confirmed Opt-in, if you see a large number of contacts in this status, this could be a sign of a bot attack.
 Contacts in this status will not receive further emails from you, unless they confirm their subscription.

-![]() | Did you know?
-Constant Contact boasts one of the strongest email deliverability rates of all email marketing platforms, at 97%!
-Learn how we keep our deliverability rates high with our spam-detection system. |
+| Did you know?
+Constant Contact boasts one of the highest email deliverability rates of all email marketing platforms, at 97%!
+Learn how we maintain our high deliverability rates with our spam-detection system. |

-Copyright © 2025 · All Rights Reserved · Constant Contact · Privacy Center
+Copyright © 2026 · All Rights Reserved · Constant Contact · Privacy Center